-Whenever there is a vessel loading cargo at Wharf 12, Seaway Welland will request approaching up bound and down bound vessels on VHF Channel 14 (156.7 MHz) whether they want the flow of water through Weir 8 reduced while transiting this area.
+Whenever there is a vessel secured at Wharf 12, Seaway Welland will request the approaching up bound and down bound vessels on VHF Channel 14 (156.7 MHz) whether they want the flow of water through Weir 8 reduced while transiting this area.
+Vessels should reduce their speed to the slowest safe speed when passing the moored vessel.